PrathamLearnsToCode/PrathamLearnsToCode/README.md

 ## About

 Hi, I'm Pratham Grover.
 I am a fourth-year undergraduate student pursuing biotechnology with a minor in AI&ML at [Delhi technological University](https://www.dtu.ac.in/).
-I'm a curious about machine works and love to automate everything around me.
+I'm a curious about how machine works and love to automate everything around me.
 Besides ML, I am passionate about Astrophysics and Natural Language processing.

 <table>
   <tr>